drchid1/Module-21-NN-Deep-Learning-/README.md

 ## Keras Tuner

 The assignment task was to optimise the model and see if we could achieve over 75% Accuracy.
+In our manual tweaking of the model, we were not able to achieve accuracy beyond 73%.
+We employed the Keras Tuner to see if an optimal model can be found.
 The code for this can be found in [AphabetSoupCharity_Optimisation_KerasTuner.ipynb](AphabetSoupCharity_Optimisation_KerasTuner.ipynb).
-We attempted to use the Keras Tuner to find the optimal performing model.
-The best model is shown below:
+The best performing model is shown below:

 ```
 {'activation': 'relu',
  'first_units': 21,